-To better serve our clients who are looking for dogs to train as service dogs or emotional support animals, we offer a combined package of a Pre-Adoption Consult and materials, followed by two months of Dog Search Support.
+To better serve our clients, we offer a combined package of a Pre-Adoption Consult and materials, followed by three months and five hours of Dog Search Support.

 A Pre-Adoption Consult helps you get clarity and direction about where, how, or whether to add a dog to your family.
-This is especially helpful and important if you are considering getting a dog to train as a service dog or are looking for an emotional support animal.
+This is especially helpful and important if you want to train your dog as a service dog or are looking for an emotional support animal.

 If you are considering getting a dog to train as a service dog, the most important time to invest your time, money, and patience is before you get your dog.
 Choosing the right dog is one of the most important factors for success in a service dog.
 There is always an element of luck, but you can significantly increase your chance of success by working with a trainer experienced with both service dogs and candidate selection.
 A Pre-Adoption Consult is the best way to start the process.